-When I learned this trick I was so surprised how easy it was.
-It really is a game changer and so easy.
-I really started using more ginger in my recipes, it it has incredible health benefits.
+When I learned this trick I was so surprised at how easy it was.
+It really is a game-changer and so easy.
+I really started using more ginger in my recipes, ginger has incredible health benefits.

-This method is so easy when your using a spoon.
+This method is so easy when you’re using a spoon.
 Just follow these simple steps to get the most yield out of your ginger.

 Yes, you should always wash the ginger first.
 All vegetables should be washed.
 You really don’t know where they came from and the environment that they were transported in.

-Also if they are not organic you can still have pesticides, fungicide and who knows what else left on the ginger.
-Organic can also carry these things so it is best to wash first.
+Also if they are not organic you can still have pesticides, fungicides, and who knows what else is left on the ginger.
+Organic can also carry these things so it is best to wash them first.

-If your thinking that your removing the skin anyway than it does not matter you need to consider as you remove the skin you will be passing whats on it to the ginger underneath.
+If you think that your removing the skin anyway then it does not matter you need to consider as you remove the skin you will be passing what’s on it to the ginger underneath.